 building-dashboards

 Designs and builds Axiom dashboards via API.
-Covers chart types, APL patterns, SmartFilters, layout, and configuration options.
+Covers chart types, APL and metrics/MPL query patterns, SmartFilters, layout, and configuration options.
 Use when creating dashboards, migrating from Splunk, or configuring chart options.

 Safety Notice